How to Design an Email Template

 Before considering the structural elements of an email in details, several important issues should be concerned:

 - email template width

 - mobile-friendly email

 We have already talked about structural elements, discover the answers to them in the article “Email template size.”

 Why is this email easy to read?

 There are several possible answers:

-White space placed around your call to action button makes it more visible and eye-grabbing.
-Use it not only to drive attention to a call to action but place between the paragraphs and round the header.
-This way, your email will look minimalistic and the message will be highlighted without exaggeration.
+White space.
+White space around your call to action button makes it more visible and eye-grabbing.
+Use it not only to drive attention to the CTA but also place white space between the paragraphs and round the header.
+This way, your email will look minimalistic, and the message will be highlighted without exaggeration.

 Let’s take a closer look at each of the structural elements of an email.